EyNuel/cTraceo/readme.txt

 # The "CC" variable
   Defines which command to invoke for compilation.

-# The "OS" Variable:
-  Defines for which operating system to compile.

 # The "ARCH" variable
   This is used to define whether to compile for 32 bit or 64 bit